What Is SAFe?

 Below is a brief description of each spanning palette element:

-- Metrics – the primary measure in SAFe is the objective measurement of working solutions.
-Moreover, SAFe defines a number of additional intermediate and long-term measures as well, metrics that teams, programs, and portfolios can use to measure progress.
+- Metrics – The primary measure in SAFe is the objective measurement of working solutions.
+Moreover, SAFe defines some additional intermediate and long-term measures as well, metrics that teams, programs, and portfolios can use to measure progress.

-- CoP – a Community of Practice (CoP) is an informal group of team members and other experts, acting within the context of a program or enterprise, that has a mission of sharing practical knowledge in one or more relevant domains.
+- Community of Practice (CoP) – A community of practice is an informal group of team members and other experts, acting within the context of a program or enterprise, that has a mission of sharing practical knowledge in one or more relevant domains.

-- Milestones – a milestone is used to track progress toward a specific goal or event.
-These include fixed-date milestones, PI milestones and learning milestones.
+- Milestones – A milestone is used to track progress toward a specific goal or event.
+These include fixed-date, Program Increment (PI) and learning milestones.

-- Lean UX – Lean UX is the application of lean principles to user experience design.
-It uses an iterative, hypothesis driven approach to product development, through constant measurement and learning loops (build – measure – learn).
+- Lean User Experience (UX) – Lean UX is the application of Lean principles to user experience design.
+It uses an iterative, hypothesis-driven approach to product development, through constant measurement and learning loops (build-measure-learn).
 In SAFe, Lean UX is applied at scale, with the right combination of centralized and decentralized UX design and implementation.

-- Lean-Agile leaders – Management has the ultimate responsibility for business outcomes.
-To achieve that, leaders must be trained in, and become trainers of, these leaner ways of thinking and operating.
+- Lean-Agile Leaders – Management has the ultimate responsibility for business outcomes.
+Leaders must be trained, and then become trainers of, these leaner ways of thinking and operating.
 To this end, SAFe describes a new style of leadership exhibited by the enterprise’s leaders.

-- SPC – SAFe Program Consultants (SPCs) are change agents who combine their technical knowledge of SAFe with an intrinsic motivation to improve their company’s software and systems development processes.
+- SAFe Program Consultants (SPCs) – SPCs are change agents who combine their technical knowledge of SAFe with an intrinsic motivation to improve their company’s software and systems development processes.

-Learn More Knaster, Richard; Leffingwell, Dean.
+Learn More Knaster, Richard and Dean Leffingwell.
 SAFe 4.0 Distilled: Applying the Scaled Agile Framework for Lean Software and Systems Engineering.
+Addison-Wesley, Kindle Edition.